boschglobal/dse.clib/doc/content/apis/clib/mdf/index.md

 ### mdf_create

-Create and configure an `MdfDesc` object to represet an MDF stream.
+Create and configure an `MdfDesc` object to represent an MDF stream.

 #### Parameters